Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 Personal Technology

-- iPad Air or iPad Pro – popularly used with an Apple Pencil for efficient and creative note-taking in college.
+- iPad or iPad Air or iPad Pro – popularly used with an Apple Pencil for efficient and creative note-taking in college (check your iPad for which Apple Pencil is compatible)

 - Rocketbook – a much less expensive option to digitally take hand-written notes using Pilot Frixion pens.

-- AirPods 3rd Generation – because just about everyone on campus has at least 1 white AirPod in an ear
+- AirPods – because just about everyone on campus has at least 1 white AirPod in an ear

-- We highly recommend this silicone AirPod3 case to protect your sleek shiny AirPod case from slipping out of your pocket
+- We highly recommend this silicone AirPod case to protect your sleek shiny AirPod case from slipping out of your pocket

 - This is the silicone AirPod Pro case to keep those shiny cases from slipping out of pockets.